trouve-antoine/hadooc/README.md

 # hadooc
 Markdown with domain specific extensions to easily generate documentation for HTTP API.
 Contains the language specification as well as the compiler to HTML.
 Written in Javascript for Node.js.

+For now it only works at server side, but it should be easy to make it work at client side too.

 ## Command Line Interface

 The file hadooc-cli.js contains a command line interface (CLI) for hadooc compiler.